t-kauf/Maplestory-Damage-Calculator/README.md

+Added a few key features to DJC-0DE's original work -
+1. Equipment Manager - allows you to store and view all equipment.
+Integrates with item comparison tool in the calculator so that you can easily compare stats of all equipment
+2. Expanded ability pages and companion pages to 20

 # MapleStory Damage Calculator

 A comprehensive damage calculator and optimization tool for MapleStory players.
 Plan your character progression, compare gear options, and maximize your damage output with detailed stat analysis.